 Tax return expenses

-When your tax return for 2019-2020 is completed, make sure you remember the following tax return expenses.
+When your next year’s tax return is completed, make sure you remember the following tax return expenses.
 Sometimes they are overlooked.

 - Approved subscriptions you are required to pay to professional organisations.
 You must have membership to do your job or it’s helpful for your work.
 You can’t claim tax back on fees or subscriptions you’ve paid to professional organisations not approved by HMRC or for: life membership subscriptions, fees or subscriptions you haven’t paid, e.g. your employer has paid for them.
 Approved organisations are listed at https://www.gov.uk/government/publications/professional-bodies-approved-for-tax-relief-list-3/approved-professional-organisations-and-learned-societies.